 A.T.
 Dowd discovers Calaveras North Grove of giant sequoias while pursuing a wounded bear, and his account of the “Sierra big trees” draws the world’s attention.
-Coast redwoods recognized as entirely distinct genus and named Sequoia by Stephen Edicher (1847); French botanist Decaisne recognized “Sierra redwood” (giant sequoia) as another species of Sequoia (1854).
+Coast redwoods recognized as an entirely distinct genus and named Sequoia by Stephen Edicher (1847); French botanist Decaisne recognized “Sierra redwood” (giant sequoia) as another species of Sequoia (1854).
 Exhibitions at the Crystal Palace in New York City and London (1855) made giant sequoias famous worldwide.
-Meanwhile, commerical sawmills are built in the San Francisco Bay area, and coast redwood logging becomes widespread.
+Meanwhile, commercial sawmills are built in the San Francisco Bay area, and coast redwood logging becomes widespread.

 Calls for the conservation of redwoods began to appear in print.
 The New York Herald exhorted: “It is the duty of the State of California, of Congress, and of all good citizens, to protect and preserve these Californian monuments,” while The San Francisco Daily Chronicle expressed alarm: “Soon the whole neighborhood will be cleared of growing timber.
 Already the fairest and largest trees have fallen before fire, axe, and saw.
 Those magnificent pillars, which form so strange a crown to the mountains when seen from San Francisco and the bay, are slowly disappearing” (1854).